tgdwyer/tgdwyer.github.io/_chapters/monad.md

 Meaning that anything on the right-hand side of a `Nothing>>=` will be left unevaluated and `Nothing` returned.

-So that's one instance of `Monad`; let's look at some more...
+So that’s one instance of `Monad`; let’s look at some more...

 ### IO